 As I have seen many of his earlier works, I found this movie to be an unanimated version of ‘Waking Life’ but with few differences.
 Firstly, of course, the setting of these two movies are very different.
 ‘Waking Life’ is set mainly in a lucid world (in a trance-like state) whereas, this movie is in the real world.
 Secondly, in ‘Waking Life’ the camera follows the protagonist as he witnesses the world around him, whereas here, the viewer witnesses the life of various people.
 Apart from that, the theme and the style of these two movies are quite similar.

 Personally, I enjoyed watching ‘Waking Life’ more than ‘Slacker’.
 As in ‘Waking Life’, there is a string of consistency and familiarity (that is the protagonist) but, in ‘Slacker’ there are none which made me drift in and out of the movie.

 However, Richard is a self-taught and an experimental director, and watching his movies is always a worthwhile experience.
 So, even though, I was moving in and out of this movie quite a bit, I enjoyed experiencing a movie that was unconventional, laidback, and a way ahead of its time.
 It was also a film that gave recognition to one of my favourite directors.

 Now, if you like this type of experimental movies, then I am sure that you would enjoy the work of another experimental and unconventional director, Ronojoy Sircar (Ron).
-Like most of Richard Linklater work, Ron’s work also has a trance-like quality to them, which I am sure, that you would admire as I do.
+Like most of Richard Linklater work, Ron’s work also has a trance-like quality to them, which I am sure, that you would enjoy as I do.